rjgolden/SlimedOut/README.md

-Download or clone the repo and run main.exe from root directory.
+Download or clone the repo and run ./buildMain.bat to run.
+All pixel art created by me.